 You aim to work in river basin management, prediction and mitigation of floods and droughts, water resources assessment (quantity and quality), water supply, hydropower, land use and development, environmental survey and planning, and other related fields.

-Students who successfully completed this programme will be awarded with an MSc degree in Water Science & Engineering.
+Students who successfully completed this programme will be awarded with an MSc degree in Water Science and Engineering.

 Graduates who have undertaken the Hydrology and Water Resources specialization will be equipped with: